a11ce/aetherwiki/md-src/lock-19-blockade.md

 Two days after the start of the blockade, three teams of soldiers wearing blue IPRO vests seized the two lock 19 control towers and the Fir.

-IPRO does not have a standing militarized division, and these soldiers have not been definitively identified.
+At the time, IPRO did not have a standing militarized division, and these soldiers have not been definitively identified.

 Cooperative LCA engineers were brought in under IPRO guard to operate all locks for the duration of the relief effort.